 In place of PRINTER1, put the names of any hardwired (i.e, connected to the serial port) LaserWriters.
+If you have no hardwired LaserWriters, use the null string ("") in place of printer names.

 4. Change directories to /usr/lib:

 cd /usr/lib